IN THIS ARTICLE

 - ✅ Consistency - Does the content consistently follow the style guide?

-- Front matter metadata - Details on the available (and required) Hugo front matter metadata to use in the YAML headers of Markdown files.
+- Metadata - Details on the available (and required) Hugo front matter metadata to use in the YAML headers of Markdown files.

 - Shortcodes - The Hugo shortcodes that we use for the O3DE docs.
 Includes call-out boxes, version numbers, static paths that O3DE uses, and other useful tidbits.